pnpm/pnpm.io/docs/workspaces.md

 You might want to change this setting to `false` if the tooling in your repository does not understand the workspace protocol (and ideally submit a PR to your tooling to get it added in the future).

+## Troubleshooting

+pnpm cannot guarantee that scripts will be run in topological order if there are cycles between workspace dependencies.
+If pnpm detects cyclic dependencies during installation, it will produce a warning.
+If pnpm is able to find out wich dependencies are causing the cycles, it will display them too.

+If you see the message `There are cyclic workspace dependencies`, please inspect workspace dependencies declared in `dependencies`, `optionalDependencies` and `devDependencies`.